 PLACE activities began in 2021 with a series of online conversations.
 Part of our vision is to host webinars, some small and intimate, some larger and open to the public – the ‘What Is Natural Beauty symposium’ run by PLACE in partnership with the Lake District National Park Authority and Wye Valley AONB is an example of this.
 The online gatherings are spaces for knowledge-sharing, creative surprises and provocations, questions, and more questions.
 We also hold social events, on line and in person, for members.

 Research – literally ‘looking again’ – can come in many different forms.
 While some art could be said to be purely responsive, many artists have research at the heart of their practice, and art can be a powerful component in multi-disciplinary teams wishing to develop deeper understanding.
 The PLACE Collective champions art that is active and curious.
 Artists members are here to engage in debate, and to move conversations and practice forwards.

-The Centre for National Parks and Protected Areas (CNPPA) has Five Research Themes.
+The Centre for National Parks and Protected Areas (CNPPA) has Four Research Themes.
 The PLACE Collective sits at the nexus of these themes, acknowledging the interconnectivity between them all:

 - Human Nature Relationships

 - Cultural Landscapes

 The PLACE Collective takes inspiration from the vision of the CNPPA, which is an international and national centre of research excellence for the transdisciplinary study of national park and protected area management, and is committed to developing sustainable solutions to complex global problems.
 There’s an excellent team of researchers within CNPPA but it doesn’t stop here – both CNPPA and PLACE reach outward and are made richer by a growing network of relationships.